Neck Pain · San Francisco + Virtual

 01

-Your neck muscles are working overtime to hold your head in position because something below them has shifted.
-When your mid-back rounds forward or your shoulder blades lose their position, your head drifts forward with them.
+Your neck is working overtime because your mid-back has rounded forward and your shoulder blades have drifted out of place.
 For every inch your head sits in front of your shoulders, it adds roughly ten pounds of load on your neck.
-Most people are two to three inches forward.
-That's an extra twenty to thirty pounds your neck is carrying all day.
+Most people are two to three inches forward without realizing it.

 02

 Releasing the tight muscles in your neck and upper traps feels good in the moment.
 But those muscles are tight because they're overworking.
-If you don't change what they're overworking for, they tighten right back up.
-Stretching a muscle that's already being pulled too hard doesn't solve the problem.
-It can make it worse.
+If what they're compensating for never changes, they tighten right back up within a day or two.

 03